meenakshi-kushwaha/mmaqshiny/README.md

 ## Limitations

-1) Handles single day data at a time,
+1) handles single day data at a time
-2) only provision for linear correction coefficients of PM2.5,
+2) only provision for linear correction coefficients of PM2.5
-3) instrument specific,
+3) instrument specific
-4) file renaming is required.
+4) file renaming is required

 ## Installation

-You can install the released version of `mmaqshiny` from [GITHUB](https://github.com/) with:
+`mmaqshiny` can be intsalled from [GITHUB](https://github.com/) with:

 ``` r
 devtools::install_github("meenakshi-kushwaha/mmaqshiny")